It’s easy to think of innovation within a business as profound, game-changing revelations that completely alter an industry's way of thinking.

-Bill Lerner has spent several decades as owner and CEO of iPark.
-He transformed it into the largest family-owned parking garage entity in New York State.
-Everything began with a single 25-car lot in 1960 that now counts nearly 150 facilities, though other properties are being developed since the demand for parking increases.
+Bill Lerner spent several decades turning iPark, his family’s business where he is owner and CEO, into the currently largest parking garage entity in New York. iPark started as a single 25-car lot in 1960 but now it counts nearly 150 facilities, with future properties in the works as parking needs continue to increase.
 While iPark’s achievements can certainly be attributed to sound decision-making and management, Lerner’s openness to new ideas and philosophies in terms of business operations has been the driving force behind the company’s consistent expansion.
 The American entrepreneur discusses his role as an innovator, and how these decisions have driven sustained success.—

 It’s easy to think of innovation within a business as profound, game-changing revelations that completely alter an industry's way of thinking, but that is not always the case.
 “Evolutionary changes (slight shifts in business strategy or thinking) can often be every bit as powerful as revolutionary advancements,” writes Parade contributor Scott Steinberg.
 “We often forget that all it frequently takes to get ahead is just a minor shift in tactics or perspective.”
 For Lerner, this has often meant accommodating various trends and shifts that reflect on consumer’s everyday lifestyles.
 “It’s become essential to be technologically capable,” he noted in an interview with Park Exec.
 “Our customer base has become primarily a tech community.”